-Rather than celebratory autism walks with cheerful colored ribbons and balloons, water bottles and matching t-shirts, we should be marching in the streets to rail against the lack of progress finding a cure, cuts to programs to provide basic housing and supports for the intellectually disabled, cuts to medicaid, long waits (13+ years) for any sort of government services–lack of anything to help us really.
-April is also tax month, and people seem so surprised that there are no tax breaks of benefits for raising kids who are mentally retarded (yes, I use the “R” word, because why should we feel compelled to always put a positive spin on things by calling it a “developmental delay”?).
-It isn’t a delay–it is what it is, and it isn’t going away over time.
+Rather than celebratory autism walks with cheerful colored ribbons and balloons, water bottles and matching t-shirts, we should be marching in the streets to rail against the lack of progress finding a cure, cuts to programs to provide basic housing and supports for the intellectually disabled, cuts to Medicaid, long waits (15+ years) for any sort of government services–lack of anything to help us really.
+April is also tax month, and people seem so surprised that there are no tax breaks of benefits for raising kids who are mentally retarded (yes, I use the ugly “R” word, from which we all recoil, because why should we feel compelled to always put a positive spin on things by calling it a “developmental delay”?).
+It isn’t a delay–it is what it is, a disease, and it isn’t going away over time.

 I fear this is what his life will become, sitting in a room all day without friends or opportunities to actually do anything in life.

 As an autism mom, I know I should be displaying that puzzle piece all month long.

 On an emotional level, however, I truly cannot stand that depressing puzzle piece!
 I know it is a good thing we have a symbol which stands for childhood (kids do puzzles, mainly), the mysteriousness of the disease, and the fact that the people who have it are often an enigma to those around them (“How come he can unlock all those advanced levels in xbox games but can’t figure out how to put his inside out clothes outside in?)–but I hate it none the less.
 I hate it for my son.